Abish Khatun

-Abish Khatun (ابش خاتون) – was the 9th and last ruler of the Salghurids of Shiraz from 1264 to 1284.
+Abish Khatun (آبش خاتون) – was the 9th and last ruler of the Salghurids of Shiraz from 1264 to 1284.

 Life as princess

 She was born in Shiraz around 1259/1260 to Salghurid Atabeg Sa'd II (ca) and Turkan Khatun (who was originally from Yazd).
 After the death of Sa'd II, Turkan Khatun held power, acting as regent of her short-lived son and then, and to secure her position, married Saljuqshah, the ruling Atabeg.
-He layer had Turkan Khatun killed.
+He later had Turkan Khatun killed.
 Saljuqshah later started a rebellion against Ilkhanate, killing two local basqaqs.
 Hulegu khan in his turn executed Muhammadshah, elder brother of Saljuqshah, sent an army under commanders Altaju and Temür to suppress revolt.
 Saljuqshah suddenly found himself under siege from Nizam al-Din Hasanwayh of Shabankara, Atabeg Alauddawla Mahmud of Yazd and Adud al-Din Amir Hajji – commander of Qutlugh-khanids.
 In the battle near Kazerun, Shabakara chief was killed by Saljuqshah.
 Saljuqshah found refuge in the Friday Mosque, but Mongols stormed the mosque, capturing, torturing and finally executing him in 1264.